akshata29/entaoai/README.md

 * 4/25/2023 - Initial version of Power Virtual Agent
 * 4/28/2023 - Fix Bugs, Citations & Follow-up questions across QA & Chat.
 Prompt bit more restrictive to limit responding from the document.
 * 4/29/2023 - AWS S3 Process Integration using S3, AWS Lambda Function and Azure Data Factory (automated deployment not available yet, scripts are available in /Deployment/aws folder)
+* 4/30/2023 - Initial version of Task Agent Feature added.
+Autonomous Agents are agents that designed to be more long running.
+You give them one or multiple long term goals, and they independently execute towards those goals.
+The applications combine tool usage and long term memory.
+Initial feature implements [Baby AGI](https://github.com/yoheinakajima/babyagi) with execution tools

 ## Test Website